jbock-java/jbock/README.md

   @Override
   public Function<String, Integer> get() {
     return s -> {
-      // try-catch is not necessary here: NumberFormatException is a RuntimeException Integer i = Integer.valueOf(s);
+      // try-catch is not needed here: NumberFormatException is a RuntimeException Integer i = Integer.valueOf(s);
       if (i < 0) {
         // Perform additional validation by throwing IllegalArgumentException, which is a RuntimeException